JosephBerman/jberman.dev/projects/sencha.md

 <p style="text-align: center;"><img src="./img/senchaCam_example.png" width="350"/></p>

+Later after moving the Raspberry Pi 4 was replaced with an exterprise server, HPE ProLiant DL 360P.

 ### Cloudflare Zero Trust Tunnel

 To connect my camera to the outside world I used Cloudflare Zero Trust Tunnel.
 This would allow anyone to access my camera feeds without exposing a network port.